 [CMD:TYPE=???.KMF] - When this is the Key Action, the ??? must be replaced by a valid text based Macro file File (KMF File).
 For Example, the Command might be [CMD:TYPE=KMF90000.KMF].
 When the key action is processed, the KMF file will be read, and the text will be typed as a macro.
 This can enable extremely long text entries.
+The macro file must be placed in the source folder (e.g. the Public Documents / Build-A-Board / SOURCE / [Project] folder) so it will be included when the Target .KBF is built.
 (Windows 32/64)

 [CMD:SND=???.WAV] - When this is the Key Action, the ??? must be replaced by a valid Wave file name.
 The following logic is used internally to run the named wave file: The current directory where the MYTSOFT.EXE is being run from is checked first - if the file is found, then it is run from that location.
 Otherwise, it is handed off to Windows - Windows will search the Windows folders, and then the path to find the file - if found, it will be run.
 If the file is not found, or there is an error, no other action will occur.
 The internal Windows API called is "sndPlaySound" and any valid wave of multimedia file supported by that function will be played.
-Note that for Level 1 keys, there is a limit of 31 characters, so only a limited path could be used (e.g.
+Note that for Level 1 keys, there is a limit of 31 characters, so only a limited path could be used (e.g. [CMD:SND=C:\SNDS\ACTN.WAV]).

-[CMD:SND=C:\SNDS\ACTN.WAV]).
 (Windows 32/64)

 [CMD:MIDI=???.MID] - When this is the Key Action, the ??? must be replaced by a valid MIDI file name.
-The current directory where the MYTSOFT.EXE is being run from is checked for the file - if the file is found, then it is run from that location.
+The current directory where the MYTSOFT.EXE is being run from is checked for the file if the file is found, then it is run from that location.
 If the file is not found, or there is an error, no other action will occur.
 The internal Windows API calls use the MCI commands with the MIDI device setup as the "sequencer".
 Note that for Level 1 keys, there is a limit of 31 characters, so only a limited path could be used (e.g. [CMD:MIDI=C:\SNDS\SQNC.MID]).
 (Windows 32/64)